Charles Mahoney (martyr): Life

-Mahoney belonged to the Irish Province of the Order of Friars Minor and spent some of 1676 at St Isidore's College in Rome, headquarters of the province in exile.
-Attempting to return to Ireland from the continent where he had been ordained a Catholic priest, he was shipwrecked and landed in Wales.
+Mahoney belonged to the Irish Province of the Order of Friars Minor and spent some of 1676 at Saint Isidore's College in Rome, headquarters of the province in exile.
+Attempting to return to Ireland from the continent where he had been ordained to priesthood, he was shipwrecked and landed in Wales.
 He was arrested in 1678 and imprisoned at Denbigh.
 He went on trial the following year at Ruthin in northern Wales where he was condemned and hanged.